zebrunner/community-edition/docs/config-guide.md

    * Open your organization folder
    * Select the scm type of your repository(GitHub, Gitlab or BitBucket)
    * Run "RegisterRepository" pointing to your TestNG repository (use https://github.com/qaprosoft/carina-demo.git as sample repo to scan)
-   -> Repository is scanned and TestNG jobs created
    ![Alt text](https://github.com/qaprosoft/qps-infra/blob/develop/docs/img/Repository.png?raw=true "Repository")
    > Note: https and ssh cloning are suported, make sure that you repository url ends up with **.git**

+   > Note: Repository is scanned and TestNG jobs created

 ### Setup scm webhook events (push and pull requests)